Top 12 secure file-sharing tools for accountants

 Digital files stored and organized in FileCloud.

-• File sharing via a client portal
+• Secure file sharing via a client portal

 • Robust security and compliance measures